web-platform-tests/wpt/docs/test-format-guidelines.md

 generally useful files to these common areas rather than to specific testsuites.

+For CSS tests the following standard images are avaliable in the support directory:

+ * 1x1 color swatches
+ * 15x15 color swatches
+ * 15x15 bordered color swatches
+ * assorted rulers and red/green grids
+ * a cat
+ * a 4-part picture

 ## Style Rules

 A number of style rules should be applied to the test file.
 These are